 Two levels of approval are available:

-- Level I - Medical assessment of divers (Medical Examiner of Divers)
+- Level 1 - Medical assessment of divers (Medical Examiner of Divers)

-- Level IIa - Medical management of diving accidents and illnesses (Competence in Diving Medicine)
+- Level 2D - Medical management of diving accidents and illnesses (Diving Medical Physician)

 Full details on this scheme, including the list of currently recognised establishments, can be found on the DMAC website at www.dmac-diving.org/courses and information note IMCA D 03/06.